starchildluke/centiskorch/src/content/blog/pokemon-excited-reg-e.md

 ## 3. Sentret

-Now, this was a joke I had with my partner.
 Sentret, for all intents and purposes, sucks in VGC.
-It was a Little Cup Pokémon but it sucked there too.
+Even in Little Cup it sucks.
 But I thought: what if I tried it anyway?
 And so I theorycrafted a team:

 **Sentret @ Focus Sash
 Ability: Frisk